osrf/gazebo_tutorials/gzweb_install/tutorial.md

         ~/gzweb/tools/gzcoarse.cc:18:17: fatal error: gts.h : no such file or directory, #include <gts.h>

-    A: It seems that your Gazebo installation didn't install GTS headers.
+    A: It seems that your Gazebo-classic installation didn't install GTS headers.
 Try installing them manually:

         sudo apt-get install libgts-dev